h2io/assh/README.md

 - **ssh config templates**
   `.config.tpl` is a template that includes `.ssh/config` and then allows you
   to customize the values you might need expanding the environment variables.
   The expanded template is saved to `.config` and used by the assh command.

+  The config will not propagate on servers where the user you connect as is equal to `$XDEBUG` as defined in your environment (precursor to multi-tenant).

 - **No login messages**
   By default, you get no motd messages.
 This behavior is controlled by the